mattermost/mattermost-plugin-msteams/docs/developer_docs.md

 You also want to have the environment variable `MM_SERVICESETTINGS_ENABLEDEVELOPER="true"` set if you are not working on linux.
 Without this, the plugin will be built excusively for linux.

-In your mattermost config, make sure that `PluginSettings.EnableUploads` is true, and `FileSettings.MaxFileSize` is large enough to accept the plugin file size (eg `256000000`)
+In your mattermost config, make sure that `PluginSettings.EnableUploads` is `true`, and `FileSettings.MaxFileSize` is large enough to accept the plugin bundle (eg `256000000`)

 ```bash